 The one-to-one guidance ensured candidates felt supported and on track throughout the course, making this a highly successful blended programme.

 Learners also thoroughly enjoyed the opportunity to reflect on their experiences and focus on their professional and personal development.
 Many have already started to apply knowledge learned to their day to day roles.

-Due to the success of this pilot, Learning Pool and Rutledge Group are looking to extend the opportunity for all Business Skills catalogue customers to provide their managers with a flexible and modern approach to professional development.
+Due to the success of this pilot, Learning Pool and Rutledge Group are looking to extend the opportunity for all Leadership Skills catalogue customers to provide their managers with a flexible and modern approach to professional development.